kaosat-dev/Blenvy/crates/bevy_gltf_blueprints/README.md

 > Important :
 you can **add** or **override** components present inside your Blueprint when spawning the BluePrint itself: ie

-### Adding components no specified inside the blueprint
+### Adding components not specified inside the blueprint

 you can just add any additional components you need when spawning :